Free Shipping on Orders over $75 to the Contiguous US

 What kind of wire cable should I use to build my tomato trellis?

-For trellising vining crops like tomatoes, we recommend using 7/19 304 galvanized stainless steel cable.
-This is often referred to as aircraft cable.
-It is made up of seven strands of wire each composed of 19 individual strands.
-It is quite strong and corrosion resistant.
-Important as the hoop house can be a humid environment that leads non-galvanized metal to rust.
-The equations from the above section will determine which of the many available diameters of this cable you will need to support your growing vines.
+We recommend using 7/19 304 galvanized stainless steel cable.
+This is often called aircraft cable.
+It is made up of seven strands of wire, each composed of 19 individual strands.
+It is quite strong and corrosion-resistant, which is crucial in a humid hoop house.

 Infographic of the thickness of 7/19 304 galvanized stainless steel cable needed for tomato trellis by hoop house length.
 20'=1/8", 40'=1/8"-3/16", 60-100=3/16"-1/4"

-Attaching vines to the trellis wire.
+Attaching vines to the trellis wire

 A roller hook hanging from a trellis line for tomato production in a hoop house